FNNDSC/chrisproject.org/docs/oxidicom/lonk-ws.md

 ### Messages

-All JSON messages from CUBE will satisfy the type:
+All JSON messages from CUBE, besides the [unsubscription response](#unsubscribe), will satisfy the type:

 ```typescript
 type LonkWsMessage = {